bsoung/musical-mash/README.md

 ## App Description

 * A user enters a search word.
 If the search is successful, a randomly picked song and video will appear depending on what the search was about.
-The play button starts both the song and the song, and will also pause both the song and the video.
+The play button starts both the song and the video, and will also pause both.
 Users can spam the same search for different video/song combinations.

-* The video is muted, without information, and cannot be interacted with.
+* The video is muted, does not display information, and cannot be interacted with.
 It serves as a visualizer for the song.
 If the Song ends before the video, the video ends as well.

 * If the video ends before the song, it will continue looping until the song ends as well.